 ATAD required EU Member States to implement an interest limitation rule ('ILR') by January 1, 2019.
 In general terms, under the ILR a company's ability to deduct its 'exceeding borrowing costs' is capped at 30% of its Earnings before interest, taxes, depreciation and amortization ('EBITDA').
-However, Member States that have rules that are equally effective to the interest limitation rule included in ATAD can avail of a derogation and opt not to implement the rule until as late as 2024.
-At the time ATAD was adopted, the Irish Department of Finance issued a statement noting Ireland's intention of availing of the derogation until 2024.
-However, following subsequent discussions between Ireland and the European Commission in respect of the availability of the derogation, these rules have been transposed into Irish law and apply to Irish companies with respect to their accounting periods commencing on or after January 1, 2022.
+These rules have been transposed into Irish law and apply to Irish companies with respect to their accounting periods commencing on or after January 1, 2022.